GauS: Differentiable Scheduling Optimization via Gaussian Reparameterization: Method

 \textit{Memory footprint} requires calculating the probability that an operator's output is active at step $d$.
 A storage unit for $v_i$ is occupied if the operator has started ($X_i \le d$) but at least one successor $v_j$ has not yet been scheduled ($X_j > d$).
 The expected storage unit count at step $d$ is:

 The global memory footprint is defined by the max pressure across all steps.
-Since the \texttt{max} function is non-differentiable, we employ the \texttt{LogSumExp} operator as a smooth, differentiable approximation for the expectation of \texttt{max}:
+Since the \texttt{max} function is non-differentiable, we employ the \texttt{LogSumExp} operator as a smooth, differentiable approximation for the expectation of \texttt{max}, where temperature parameter $\tau$ controls how closely \texttt{LogSumExp} approximates \texttt{max}.